The college newspaper that mis-spelled its own name . . . and almost got your Crap Archivist arrested

 Knowing I could never top this, I dashed a cheery farewell on one before mailing it from Las Vegas: "I've had enough of this, guys!
 See you at the conference in Wichita!"

-My first day back from spring break, I had to join in a lengthy conference call with dean, my newspaper advisor, and the sheriff of Pratt County, Kansas.
+My first day back from spring break, I had to join in a lengthy conference call with a dean, my newspaper advisor, and the sheriff of Pratt County, Kansas.
 At issue: whether or not I was planning an assassination attempt on Pratt American staff members at the upcoming Kansas Associated Collegiate Press conference.

 As I tried to explain this had all been in fun, that of course I would like it if someone did this to me, my dean paged through a folder stuffed with every bit of nonsense mail I had sent to Pratt.
 It wasn't an absurdist game to them -- it was evidence.